clindet/anor/README.md

 annovarR package
 ==============
-[annovarR](https://github.com/JhuangLab/annovarR) is a novel integrated open source tool to annotate genetic variants data based on [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/) and other public annotation databases, such as [varcards](http://varcards.biols.ac.cn/), [REDIportal](http://srv00.recas.ba.infn.it/atlas/), .etc.
+[annovarR](https://github.com/JhuangLab/annovarR) is an integrated open source tool to annotate genetic variants data based on [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/) and other public annotation databases, such as [varcards](http://varcards.biols.ac.cn/), [REDIportal](http://srv00.recas.ba.infn.it/atlas/), .etc.

-The main development motivation of annovarR is to increase [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/) the supported database and facilitate the variants annotation work in R.
+The main development motivation of annovarR is to increase the supported database and facilitate the variants annotation work.
+There are already too many tools and databases available and the usage is quite different.

+annovarR will not only provide annotation functions (both internal and external) but also established an annotation database pool including published and community contributed.

 In addition, to provide more transcription levels of variant database resources, we collected total 1285 cases public B-progenitor acute lymphoblastic leukemia (B-ALL) transcriptome data from five different published datasets and built a novel large-scale transcript level sequencing variant database.
 [The Genome Analysis Toolkit (GATK)](https://software.broadinstitute.org/gatk/), [VarScan2](http://massgenomics.org/varscan) and [LoFreq](http://csb5.github.io/lofreq/) be used to call variants from the RNA-seq data (Database called BRVar).
 This work can help us to screen candidate systematic sequencing bias and evaluate variant calling trait from RNA-seq.